Rationality of Euler-Chow series and finite generation of Cox rings: Euler-Chow Series of Del Pezzo surfaces

 \subsection{Some basic facts on $\Bl_\Lambda \PP^2$}

 In the computation of Euler-Chow series of Del Pezzo surfaces, we will need some statements on divisors of the surfaces to be discussed as follows.
-In this subsection, we assume that $X$ is the blow-up of $\PP^2$ at $\Lambda$ with $\Lambda$ being either $r\le 9$ points in general position or the intersection of two general cubics.
+In this subsection, we assume that $X$ is the blow-up of $\PP^2$ at $\Lambda$ with $\Lambda$ being either $r\le 9$ points in general position (very general position if $r=9$) or the intersection of two very general cubics.
 Note that $-K_X$ is nef and effective.
 If $r\leq 8$, then $X$ is a Del Pezzo surface and $-K_X$ is ample.